1Genevieve/Survival-Analysis/README.md

 ![summary](https://github.com/1Genevieve/Survival_Analysis/blob/master/summary1.JPG)

-The specific statistics include number at risk, number of events, survival probability and confidence intervals depending on the settings and options used in the survfit object and the summary function.

 ### 3. "survdiff"
-Compares the survival curves of 2 groups using the log rank test.
+**'survdiff'** compares the survival curves of 2 groups using the log rank test.
 It calculates the test statistic and p-value for comparing survival curves.
 For example, the survival curves of two groups based on gender are compared:

 ```
 survdiff(Surv(fu_time, death) ~ gender, rho=0)